alexpevzner/OOSC-2025/presentation.md

 * For the standard protocols, behavior is defined by the specification and printer attributes/scanner capabilities.
 * But this is not enough.
 Real hardware often deviate from these specifications.
-* Model must define not only device parameters but the details of the actual device behavior.
+* Model must define not only device parameters but the details of the actual device behavior, including bugs.

 ---
 ![bg right:40%](images/how_accurate.jpg)
 # How accurate can be our models?

 * The actual limiting factor is our detailed knowledge of the particular model.
 * But 100% accuracy is not required.
 It is enough to reproduce essential details.
 * In many cases it is enough just to reproduce the problem.

 ---
 # Creation of models
 ![bg left:40%](images/phonograph.jpg)

-* A model is a "recording" of a device's core capabilities — a simple collection of its printer attributes and scanner capabilities, made without behavioral details.
+* A base model is a "recording" of a device's core capabilities — a simple collection of its printer attributes and scanner capabilities, made without behavioral details.
-* The mfp-model tool records these baseline models automatically from real hardware.
+* The `mfp-model` tool records these baseline models automatically from real hardware.
-* The mfp-virtual tool playbacks a model to emulate the original hardware.
+* The `mfp-virtual` tool playbacks a model to emulate the original hardware.

 ---
 # Live example
 ![bg right:60%](images/Kyocera_ECOSYS_M2040dn.jpg)

-This is the fragment of the `Kyocera ECOSYS M2040dn` eSCL scanner, automatically generated with the `mfp-model` tool.
+This is the fragment of the `Kyocera ECOSYS M2040dn` eSCL scanner model, automatically generated with the `mfp-model` tool.

 ---
 <!-- _header: 'Behaviour-accurate MFP simulator -- Live Example' -->